obedtandadjaja/Timeline-Infinite-Scroll-Ajax/README.md

 1. Clone this repository
 2. Copy Paste the javascript and css to your project's directory
 3. Look at the test.html for an example of how to use this plugin
+4. Uncomment the AJAX
-4. Modify the AJAX setting in the javascript according to your needs
+5. Modify the AJAX setting in the javascript according to your needs
-5. Modify the icons, color, text size, etc. in the HTML and CSS files
+6. Modify the icons, color, text size, etc. in the HTML and CSS files

 ### Thanks to
 1. Codyhouse.com for the timeline design